buccaneerai/note-window-consumer/performance/2023-04-13/Cough/c.md

 Cough

 #### HPI
-The patient has had a cough for about two weeks, which started three weeks ago alongside cold symptoms such as fever and nasal congestion.
-The cold symptoms subsided, but the cough persisted and has remained about the same.
-The patient mentioned that the cough seems worse when exercising or exposed to cold air.
-They also experience wheezing, chest tightness, a feeling of discomfort in the chest, post-nasal drip, and shortness of breath during exercise or movement.
-The patient had received an inhaler for a suspected asthma history but hasn't used it in months.
+The patient has been experiencing a cough for about two weeks, which started after having cold symptoms three weeks ago.
+The cold symptoms included fever and nasal congestion.
+The patient feels that they have recovered from the cold, but the cough has persisted.
+The cough is dry and non-productive, and it worsens with exercise and exposure to cold air.
+The patient also experiences wheezing, chest tightness, and discomfort, as well as shortness of breath during exercise.
+They have a history of using an inhaler for possible asthma, but they have not used it in months and no longer have a prescription for it.

 #### ROS
 - respiratory: [true] cough
 - constitutional: [true] chills
 - ent: [true] sinus congestion
 - constitutional: [true] fever
-- cardiovascular: [true] chest tightness
-- cardiovascular: [true] chest pain
 - neurological: [false] headache
 - ent: [false] sore throat
+- cardiovascular: [false] chest pain

 #### Past Medical History
-- Possible asthma history
+- Possible asthma
+- Used inhaler (Flovent) in the past

 #### Family History
 NONE